Hash Lookup

 How Hash Lookup Works

 This tool loads a database of ~10,000 commonly used passwords and strings, computes their MD5, SHA-1, and SHA-256 hashes entirely in your browser using the Web Crypto API, and checks if your hash matches any of them.
+For broader background on recovery terminology, see the dehash tool.

 Paste Hash